 Some companies hire experts to help them avoid test scenarios that cause servers to fail (such as DoS assaults).

-This Article is demonstrated for instructional Purpose only.
-It is illegal to use it in wrong way.
-We doesn’t approve any type of hacking in any way.
+This Article is demonstrated for instructional purposes only.
+It is illegal to use it in the wrong way.
+We don’t approve of any type of hacking in any way.
 The end-users should be solely responsible for their own behaviors.

 People May Ask